 Every year hordes of visitors descend on the tiny Costa Rican town of La Fortuna.
 They come for one reason and one reason alone—to experience the majesty of Costa Rica's most famous active volcano and its surrounding natural wonders.
 Here is our expert guide to discovering Arenal.

-Costa Rica Destination Guides
+Costa Rica Travel Guides

 San José offers much more than the international airport most visitors fly into.
 Costa Rica's capital is a cultural hub worth getting to know, and provides a great intro to the country's food and history.
 Take a day or two to explore the city—this guide will help you make the most of your time.